Giovanna1997/FDTD-Simulations/README.md

 import Pluto (or use: using Pluto) <br>
 Pluto.run() <br>

-2. Load the Assignement_FDTD-Giovanna-Rizkallah.jl notebook. <br>
+2. Load the FDTD-Simulations-EM-2D.jl notebook. <br>
 Run all cells to execute the simulation and visualize results. <br>

 **Visualizations <br>**